hassanzohdy/mongez-fs/README.md

 ### List files in path

-List files in a path
+List files only in a path

 ```ts
 import { listFiles } from '@mongez/fs';